-Quality and Excellence in Teaching is at the heart of our upholstery and soft furnishings training.
+Quality and Excellence in Teaching is at the heart of our upholstery and soft furnishings training centre teaching.
 We are a multi-awards winning training centre receiving several craft training awards for encouraging craft skills in upholstery and soft furnishings:

 - Master Upholder Certificate 2016

 - Marsh Heritage Crafts Training Award 2014

 - Worshipful Company of Upholders' Certificates of Excellence 2012

 - Outstanding Training Provider of the Year 2011

 - Women in Furnishings Award 2010

 - Hertfordshire Training Centre of the Year 2008